Gary King (politician)

 Gary Kenneth King (born September 29, 1954) is an American lawyer, politician, and energy consultant who served as the 30th attorney general of New Mexico from January 1, 2007, to January 1, 2015.
 King previously served as an advisor in the United States Department of Energy, a member of the New Mexico House of Representatives, and the Democratic nominee for New Mexico governor in the 2014 election.

 Early life and education

-King is the son of Bruce King, a three-time Governor of New Mexico, and Alice M. King.
+King is the son of Bruce King, a three-time Governor of New Mexico, and Alice M. King (née Martin), the former First Lady of New Mexico.
 He attended New Mexico State University and obtained a bachelor's degree in chemistry in 1976.
 He received his Ph.D. in organic chemistry from University of Colorado, Boulder in 1980.
 He then attended the University of New Mexico School of Law, where earned a Juris Doctor.

 Career

 In 1984, King formed the law firm of King and Stanley in Moriarty, New Mexico; in 1990, he assumed the position of Corporate General Counsel and Senior Environmental Scientist with Advanced Sciences, Inc., an environmental consulting firm.

 From 1986 to 1998, he served as a member of the New Mexico House of Representatives, where he represented the 50th district.